 - Also note that contract terms that allow or require a supplier to substitute other assets only when the underlying asset is not operating properly (e.g., a normal warranty provision) or when a technical upgrade becomes available would not create a right of substitution.

-- Control: Control of an identified asset has been passed to a purchaser when the purchase can:
+Control of an identified asset has been passed to a purchaser when the purchaser can do the following:

 - Direct the use of the identified asset and